 Once you pass the exam and are ready to become an EA, you must pay $30 to the IRS in order to complete the enrollment process.
 You’ll pay the fee at the same time that you submit a form (Form 23), and you must do both within 1 year of passing all 3 parts of the EA exam.

 First, the IRS requires that you pay a licensing fee after you pass the EA exam.
 Additionally, you’ll need to attend continuing education (CE) seminars or sign up for online CE courses to keep your designation active.
 On average, the cost for these expenses is typically no more than $200-300 per year.

 Recently, the IRS substantially increased the EA test fee from $109 to $181.94.
 The IRS sites these reasons for the fee increase:

-The NAEA opposed the fee hike but was only able to negotiate for a slightly lower level.
-Having said that, with such a big increase, I don’t expect another jump in EA exam cost in the near future.
+The NAEA opposed the fee hike but was only able to negotiate for a slightly lower fee.
+Furthermore, with such a large increase, I don’t expect another spike in EA exam costs any time soon.

-Overall, you can expect to invest around $1,100 for the EA exam, and some recurring expenses for the license and the CPE courses.
+Overall, you can expect to invest around $1,100 in the process of taking the EA exam, paying for the EA license, and maintaining your EA status with CE courses.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.